msf4-0/Integrated-Resource-Planning-System-IRPS/README.md

 2. `docker-compose -p <project_name> up -d`
 3. `docker logs <project_name>_site-creator_1 -f`
     1. If you got a `no such container` error, you may need to change to `docker logs <project_name>-site-creator-1 -f`
-4. After the `site_creator` container exited, open a browser, you can access ERPNext on `localhost:8000`.
+4. After the `site_creator` container exited, open a browser, you can access ERPNext on `localhost:8000` or `127.0.0.1:8000`.
+5. You can push the changes back to this repo (or your own repo if you forked one from this repo).

 ## Contributors
 1. [Drayang Chua Kai Yang](https://github.com/Drayang)